ilpvfx/interstate_love_song/README.md

 wasteful.

 - --config: configuration file.
-- --cert: SSL certificate file
+- --cert: SSL certificate file, SSL is not optional. (default: selfsign.crt)
-- --key: SSL key file
+- --key: SSL key file (default: selfsign.key)

-### Chosing a server
+### Choosing a server
-CherryPy runner is a good choice for development on windows.
-Werkzeug seems to not work well at all.
-When using CherryPy, `--fallback_sessions` is recommended.

 The Teradici PCOIP client is very picky and particular.
-The server must use chunked encoding (they claim it supports regular HTTP transmission, but it doesn't.)
+The server must use chunked encoding (they claim it supports regular HTTP transmission, but it doesn't.) **SSL is a must**.

 The server should preferably support `Connection: Keep-Alive`, or cookies might not be set properly.

+If you are on *NIX, consider Gunicorn.

+CherryPy runner is a good choice for development on windows. `--fallback_sessions` is most likely needed when running CherryPy.

+Werkzeug seems to not work well at all.
+This is not because Werkzeug is bad, but because of the above reasons, something about the communication doesn't jive with the Teradici PCOIP client.

+#### Using uWSGI

+*Not supported yet*

 ## Settings